bokkypoobah/TopSecrets/README.md

 #### Download Overlayroot Installation Files

 [Overlayroot](https://spin.atomicobject.com/protecting-ubuntu-root-filesystem/) is used by the Raspberry Pi OS to create a read-only filesystem.
-We will need to download the `overlayroot` installation files before disconnecting from the network in the next step.
+You will need to download the `overlayroot` installation files before disconnecting from the network in the next step.

 Open a Terminal session and execute the following command: